GUDHI/gudhi-devel/src/python/doc/cubical_complex_user.rst

     we allow any filtration values.
 As a consequence one cannot use ``-1``'s to indicate missing cubes.
 If you have missing cubes in your complex, please set their filtration to :math:`+\infty` (aka. ``inf`` in the file).

-The file format is described in details in :ref:`Perseus file format` file format section.
+The file format is described in details in :ref:`Perseus` file format section.

 .. testcode::